- Hypoxia is a condition marked by an insufficient supply of oxygen to the cells and tissues of the body.

 - chemicals or dust in the air

-COPD can’t be cured, so it’s important to treat the condition properly to prevent complications.
-Respiratory failure, a possible complication, is the most common cause of COPD death.
+COPD isn’t curable.
+It’s important to treat the condition to prevent complications.
+One possible complication, respiratory failure, is a common cause of COPD death.

-Treating low oxygen can literally help you breathe easier and allow you to perform everyday tasks.
-Oxygen therapy may even help you sleep better at night.
+Treating low oxygen can help you breathe easier.
+And it can allow you to perform everyday tasks.
+Oxygen therapy may help you sleep better at night.
 If you have COPD hypoxia, you will need lifelong treatment to prevent complications of oxygen deprivation.